kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Penultimate chamber music class

 - The second-to-last chamber music class is on 5th June.
-- Pablo does not attend; only myself and the trumpet teacher.
+- Pablo does not attend; only myself and the trumpet teacher turn up.
 - The trumpet teacher looks like he has been taking testosterone and exercising.
 He's much bigger than he was at the end of November and even his face looks muscular.

 ![Muscular trumpet teacher](../../content/images/muscles-1.png)